wpspeak/personify/README.md

 Personify Theme
 ============

-The Personify Theme is a child theme of Genesis Framework and thus requires the Genesis Framework which can be purchased at <a href="http://wpspeak.com/go/genesis-framework/" target="_blank">http://wpspeak.com/go/genesis-framework/</a>
+The Personify Theme is a child theme of Genesis Framework and thus requires the Genesis Framework which can be purchased at <a href="http://wpspeak.com/go/genesis-framework/" target="_blank">StudioPress</a> website.

 Developed by WPSpeak